Code-Institute-Submissions/b1ndark-project2/README.md

 - ### Lighthouse

-  - I can confirm that the fonts and colors chosen are easy to read and also Lighthouse performed really good.
+  - I can confirm that the fonts and colours chosen are easy to read and also Lighthouse performed really good.

     - #### Desktop Page